Peripherally inserted central catheter insertion (PICC), bone marrow aspiration and biopsy

 Number of cases

-Bone marrow aspiration and biopsies are routinely performed as diagnostic tests to determine the scope of the malignancy of cancer and its spread.
-We have accomplished over lakh cases already.
+Bone marrow aspiration and biopsies are routinely performed as diagnostic tests to determine the scope of the malignancy of the cancer and its spread.
+We have accomplished over a lakh cases already.
+Manipal is the best cancer treatment hospital in Mangalore.

 Success of bone marrow aspiration